-Specific learning difficulties like dyslexia and dyspraxia are more common among university students than might be thought.
+Specific learning difficulties (SpLD) such as Dyslexia, Dyspraxia and Attention Deficit Hyperactivity Disorder (ADHD/ADD) are more common among university students than might be thought.
+For example, an estimated 10% of the student population is thought to have dyslexic difficulties.
 Many students will already have been assessed before coming to university.
 Others will only begin to suspect that they might have a problem when they have difficulty with the more complex and extensive studies they are expected to undertake at university.
-For some students with well-developed learning strategies, difficulties may not arise until they are attempting postgraduate study.
+Times of transition, for example, when moving from school or college to university or from undergraduate to postgraduate study, can be particularly challenging for students with SpLD’s as strategies that were once relied upon, may not work quite so well in he new setting.

 The Disability Advisory Service can provide more detailed information about assessment availability, costs and the assessment process itself.